rancher/rancher.github.io/rancher/kubernetes/index.md

 #### kubectl via Shell

-Rancher provides a convenient shell access to a managed kubectl instance that can be used to launch managed Kubernetes clusters and applications.
+Rancher provides a convenient shell access to a managed kubectl instance that can be used to manage Kubernetes clusters and applications.